Skip to content

 See the CHPC Aspera software page for additional information.

-BBCP: BBCP is a point-to-point network file copy application developed at SLAC National Accelerator Laboratory that allows for sending data in multiple simultaneous streams, developed for the BABAR is a particle physics experiment Complete documentation on bbcp usage can be found at BBCP website.
+BBCP: BBCP is a point-to-point network file copy application developed at SLAC National Accelerator Laboratory that allows for sending data in multiple simultaneous streams, developed for the BABAR as a particle physics experiment.
+Complete documentation on bbcp usage can be found at BBCP website.

 To use: /uufs/chpc.utah.edu/sys/pkg/bbcp/std/bin/bbcp --help or visit the BBCP site.